Hear Me Now is a nonprofit that has improved mental health awareness in school districts all around Rochester, NY! Learn about us below.

 We have provided new resources for students in several schools and are working on expanding our reach through increased advocacy.

-We currently have two big projects underway; a documentary called Hear Me Now: Let's Talk and a fun run fundraising event to take place late spring 2020!
+We currently have two big projects underway; a documentary called Hear Me Now: Let's Talk and a community walk fundraising event to take place May 9, 2020!

 I started HMN because I noticed that there weren't enough resources in my school for kids who are struggling.
 Students spend a lot of time in school, and I want to make sure that they have the necessary resources for their mental health.